MEGA65/open-roms/CONFIG.md

 * CSG 65CE02
 * CSG 4510 - used in the Commodore 65 prototypes

 It enables some speed/size code optimizations.
-Warning - this is untested!

 ### `CONFIG_CPU_WDC_65816`